periode/digital-culture/sessions/01_intro.md

 <pierre.depaz@sciencespo.fr>

-Researcher at the University of Basel (political science > game design > media studies)
+Researcher at the University of Basel

-Software studies (media studies of the digital, between literature and science and technology studies)
+Software studies

 Freelance software developer

 <!--

+I did Media and Communication at Sciences Po Lille, then Game Design at NYU, and then comparative literature at Paris-3

 More info at [pierredepaz.net](https://pierredepaz.net)